AccelByte/accelbyte-typescript-sdk/README.md

 | `onRequest`       | `(config: InternalAxiosRequestConfig) => InternalAxiosRequestConfig \| Promise<InternalAxiosRequestConfig>` | A function that processes the request configuration before the request is sent.
 This can be used to modify the request (e.g., adding headers) or to log the request details. |               |
 | `onError`         | `(error: unknown) => unknown`                                                                               | A function that handles errors during the request or response process.
 This is useful for logging errors or retrying requests under certain conditions.                      |               |
 | `onSuccess`       | `(response: AxiosResponse<unknown>) => AxiosResponse<unknown>`                                              | A function that processes the response before it’s passed back to the calling code.
 This can be used to transform the response data or log successful requests.              |               |

-- `request` (`AxiosRequestConfig`, optional): A configuration object that allows you to set default properties for Axios request, such as headers, timeout settings, or credentials handling.
-For more information, refer to the [Axios documentation](https://axios-http.com/docs/req_config).

-Here's how to structure the `webSocketConfig` section using the specified format:

----

 #### webSocketConfig (optional)